 Bake them at 350F for 14 minutes and voila!

+Crunchy on the outside, chewy on the inside, these cookies are a winner!
+They are perfect for school snacks, nutritious, and very, very delicious!
 My family loved them!
-Crunchy on the outside, chewy on the inside, these cookies are a winner!
-They are perfect for school snacks, nutritious and very, very delicious!

 Can I make these cookies with other nut butters?

-Of course you can!
-Try cashew, peanuts or even almond butter.
+Of course, you can!
+Try cashew, peanuts, or even almond butter.
 Obviously, the taste will be different, but you will make this recipe versatile.
-Nobody will know that it is the same recipe, but you used different nut butters!
+Nobody will know that it is the same recipe, but you used different kinds of nut butter!